wiggitywhitney/mcp-commit-story/engineering-mcp-journal-spec-final.md

 - Behavior: Appends a new 'Reflection' section to today's journal file.
 The file must already exist (created by `new-entry`).

 These commands are fully integrated with the MCP workflow and are covered by integration tests.
 See also the integration test plan for end-to-end coverage.

+**Integration Testing for On-Demand Directory Creation:**
+Integration tests now ensure that only the base `journal/` directory is created during initialization, and subdirectories are created on-demand by file operations.
+See `tests/integration/test_journal_init_integration.py` for updated test cases covering clean init, file creation, and mixed scenarios.